Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: Preliminaries

-Considering a robotic manipulator of an embodied agent policy $\pi$ within an environment $\varphi \in \Phi$, this policy takes the environmental visual image $\mathbf{I} \in \mathbb{R}^{C\times H \times W}$ captured by a camera and the user's task instruction $\mathbf{T} \in \mathcal{T}$ as input, and outputs robotic action to interact with the environment $\varphi$~\cite{gao2024physically,huang2023voxposer,chen2024rlingua}.
-Specifically, $\pi$ processes input data via the planning module, optionally leveraging the visual module, to decompose task $\mathbf{T}$ into a sequence of sub-tasks $(t_1, t_2, ..., t_n)$.
-Subsequently, $\pi$ invokes the action module to execute the sub-tasks sequentially, while utilizing the visual module to locate objects.
-The executed action sequence $\mathbf{S}_a = (a_1, a_2, \cdots, a_n) \in \mathcal{S}$ is applied sequentially to the end-effector, where $a_1, a_2, ..., a_n$ are all action primitives.
+Considering an embodied agent with manipulation policy $\pi$ operating in an environment $\varphi \in \Phi$, the policy takes as input a visual observation $\mathbf{I} \in \mathbb{R}^{C \times H \times W}$ captured by a camera and a user task instruction $\mathbf{T} \in \mathcal{T}$, and outputs an action for interacting with the environment~\cite{gao2024physically,huang2023voxposer,chen2024rlingua}.
+Specifically, $\pi$ processes input data via the planning module, optionally leveraging the visual module, to decompose $\mathbf{T}$ into a sequence of sub-tasks $(t_1, t_2, ..., t_n)$.
+Subsequently, $\pi$ invokes the action module to execute the sub-tasks sequentially, while using the visual module to locate objects.
+The executed action sequence $\mathbf{S}_a = (a_1, a_2, \cdots, a_n) \in \mathcal{S}$ is applied to the end-effector, where $a_1, a_2, ..., a_n$ are all action primitives.